mahek320/Milestone-1/ansible.md

- ### Due to multiple control z and control d many swap files(duplicate files are created) and thus needs to be removed
+**Note** : Due to multiple control z and control d many swap files(duplicate files are created) and thus needs to be removed

  >> go to terminal >> etc/ansible >> ls -a (shows swap files) >> rm -rf (hostfiles)